ardinugrxha/dir-changes/README.md

 # About
-This is simple app for rename your dir if u are lazy person to rename it
+Script tools for changing name directory which that have many folder.  feel free to use if u are lazy person too :D

-# how it works
+# How it works
 just compile it with gcc,

 "gcc rename.c -o rename",